Stateless SSO

 }

 If the user is not logged in, you can stop doing any other processing.
-In the comments element, set sso-user and sso-hash to empty values:
+In the components, set sso-user and sso-hash to empty values:

 • sso-user="" in HTML

-• comments.setAttribute('sso-user', null) in JS (or any other empty value)
+• comments.setAttribute('sso-user', null) in Javascript (or any other empty value)

-You may already have the current user’s data in your system as an object or model.
-The next step is to convert that into an object that Hyvor Talk "understands".
+Usually, you have a representation of the user in your system as an object or a model.
+Now, convert it to an object (or dictionary) that Hyvor Talk can 'understand'.

 // this is your system's user